bkper/bkper-tax-bot/README.md

 #### Expressions

-Expressions are like variables that allow you to dynamically use values from the posting event that triggered the Tax Agent, consisting of the **account name** and the **transaction description**.
+Expressions are like variables that allow you to dynamically use values from the posting event that triggered the Tax Bot, consisting of the **account name** and the **transaction description**.
 This allows you to complete accounts on the newly recorded transaction by the bot and to have a significant description that links to the original transaction.

 You can add these expressions to the **tax_description** property of the account that has to trigger the tax bot to dynamically generate the new transaction.

-- ```${account.name}```: The account name of the account that triggered the Tax Agent.
+- ```${account.name}```: The account name of the account that triggered the Tax Bot.
 - ```${account.name.origin}```: The account name when participates as origin in the transaction.
 Empty otherwise.
 - ```${account.name.destinaton}```: The account name when participates as destination in the transaction.
 Empty otherwise.
-- ```${account.contra.name}```: The contra account name of the account that triggered the Tax Agent.
+- ```${account.contra.name}```: The contra account name of the account that triggered the Tax Bot.
 - ```${account.contra.name.origin}```: The contra account name when participates as origin in the transaction.
 Empty otherwise.
 - ```${account.contra.name.destinaton}```: The contra account name when participates as destination in the transaction.
 Empty otherwise.
-- ```${transaction.description}```: The same description that comes from the posted transaction that triggered the Tax Agent.
+- ```${transaction.description}```: The same description that comes from the posted transaction that triggered the Tax Bot.

 Example of the account property using these expressions:
 ``` yaml